AnandDedha/dbt-training/README.md

 - #### **dbt init**

   Command: `dbt init my_project`

-  Explanation: Initializes a new dbt project named `my_project` in the current directory.
+  Initializes a new dbt project named `my_project` in the current directory.

 - #### **dbt run**

   Command: `dbt run`

-  Command: `dbt run -s v_customers.sql` Execute one model at a time v_customers.sql is the model name

-  Explanation: Executes the SQL code defined in your dbt models to create or update tables/views in your data warehouse.
+  Executes the SQL code defined in your dbt models to create or update tables/views in your data warehouse.

+  Command: `dbt run -s v_customers.sql`
+  Execute one model at a time v_customers.sql is the model name

  - #### **dbt test**

    Command: `dbt test`

-   Explanation: Runs the tests defined in your dbt project to ensure data quality and integrity.
+   Runs the tests defined in your dbt project to ensure data quality and integrity.

 - #### **dbt deps**

   Command: `dbt deps`

-  Explanation: Installs any required packages or dependencies for your dbt project.
+  Installs any required packages or dependencies for your dbt project.

 - #### **dbt compile**

   Command: `dbt compile`

-  Explanation: Compiles dbt models into raw SQL without running them in the database.
+  Compiles dbt models into raw SQL without running them in the database.
 This helps catch syntax errors before execution.

 #### Example Usage: